-- If the course instructor is a GAT and the interview between the instructor and the student does not resolve the difficulty, the student should next discuss the problem with the person in charge of supervising the course, or the appointed designee or the department head, whichever pertains to the course in question.
+- If the course instructor is a GAT (teaching assistant/associate) and the interview between the instructor and the student does not resolve the difficulty, the student should next discuss the problem with the person in charge of supervising the course, or the appointed designee or the department head, whichever pertains to the course in question.

-- The student fills out and signs the College of Humanities Student Attest Form to attest in writing that the student has informed the course instructor that he/she intends to file a grade appeal.
+- The student can request forms from the College of Humanities Dean's Office in Modern Languages 345.
+At that time, the student will complete and sign Form #1 - Grade Appeal Initiation confirming in writing that they have already informed the course instructor that he/she intends to file a grade appeal.

 - For steps 3-7, the College of Humanities grade appeal forms must be used.

 STEP 3 Within the first five weeks of the first regular semester after the semester in which the grade was awarded, or sooner if possible:

-- The student submits the completed Grade Appeal Form Statement by Student and the Instructor’s Comments to Students Grade Appeal form to the course instructor.
+- The student must complete Grade Appeal Form #2 - Statement by Student and submit it to the College of Humanities Dean’s Office.